Library Skills Workshop

 MeLCat allows you to order books, audiobooks, music, movies, and other materials held in other participating Michigan libraries and have them delivered to the GVSU library of your choice.
 When searching the library catalog, click on the Michigan Electronic Library icon and follow the prompts.
 There is no fee for this service.

 Most course reserves are accessible electronically.
 You will need your network log in ID and password to access electronic course reserves.
 Some course reserves, such as books or DVDs, are available only at a library and must be used at the library where they are located.

 Graduate students can check out up to 30 books for ten weeks, and books may be renewed twice before their due dates for five additional weeks each time, providing they are not on hold for someone else.
 The exception to this is the best seller leisure reading collection, which circulate for a non-renewable four week period.

 Laptops and Computers

-Laptops, available at Zumberge, Steelcase, and the Frey Foundation Learning Center, can be checked out for two hour periods for use in the library.
-Students are also welcome to use the Steelcase and Zumberge Libraries’ instruction rooms during library hours when the rooms are not scheduled for another purpose.
-Headphones are also available, but you may want to use your own.
+Laptops, available at Mary Idema Pew, Steelcase, and the Frey Foundation Learning Center, can be checked out for two hour periods for use in the library.
+Headphones are also available.